KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 # **Loss of functionality to 'add' and 'edit' buttons:**
 A loss of functionality for the 'add' and 'edit' buttons featured on the add_definition and edit_definition forms was discovered following the completion of the POST method for the edit_definition form.
 When manually testing the edit_definition function, by updating a definition, the 'edit' button would not send the updated definition to the database.
-Nor would the 'add' button on the add_definition form add a definition to the database.
+Nor would the 'add' button on the add_definition form, add a definition to the database.
 A change in color of the buttons when clicked was also noted.

 ![Add btn failure](static/images/TESTING/Bugs/add-edit-buttons.png)

 With no errors being thrown, I check over both the add_definition and edit_definition functions in app.py but everything seemed in order.
 Both form templates were rendering so I turned to the HTML for both templates.
-After running both forms through the [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input) an error was thrown for the form tags surrounding the image_url input field on both forms that 'nested forms are not allowed'.
+After running both forms through the [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input) an error was thrown for the form tags surrounding the image_url input field on both forms stating that 'nested forms are not allowed'.
 The addition of this nested form was the root of the issue.

 ![Validation service output](static/images/TESTING/Bugs/button-bug.png)
 ![Image URL code](static/images/TESTING/Bugs/add-def-2.png)